 “Alternative Modes of Surfactant Administration”

-- Colm is Advanced Neonatal Nurse Practitioner at Craigavon Area Hospital.
+Colm Darby, Advanced Neonatal Nurse Practitioner at Craigavon Area Hospital and NNA NI Chair.

 “Optimal Cord Management”

-- Alison Rea is a member of the bereavement team at Birmingham Women’s and Children’s NHS Foundation Trust.
+Alison Rea, Bereavement Midwife at Birmingham Women’s and Children’s NHS Foundation Trust.